top of page

 Common Core standards are advanced standards.

 I’ve written about that before.
 So what is the issue with it?
 On its face, it doesn’t seem as though there should be any.
 Don’t we want to provide the best opportunities for academic growth possible?
-Let’s look further at what Common Core means.
+To answer that, let’s look further at the content of Common Core.

-According to its own document, found at CoreStandards.org, these standards were developed to prepare America’s K-12 students for “college and career readiness”.
-That is supposed to mean that any student graduating high school should be ready to enter the work force with the requisite skills for success in our modern world.
-Setting aside the obvious rebuttal that this has always been the case, let’s examine their literacy overview, which is parsed as follows:
+According to its own document, found at CoreStandards.org, these standards were developed to prepare America’s K-12 students for “college and career readiness”, meaning that any student graduating high school should be ready to enter the work force with the requisite skills for success in our modern world.
+Setting aside the obvious rebuttal that this has always been the case, let’s examine CC's literacy overview, parsed as follows:

 • Key ideas and details; • Craft and structure; • Integration of knowledge and ideas; • Range of reading and level of text complexity.

-In second grade, under the heading of key ideas, students must “ask and answer questions such as who, what, where, when, why, and how to demonstrate understanding of key details in a text.”
-They must also “retell stories, including those from diverse cultures, and determine their central message, moral, or theme”, as well as “describe how characters respond to major events and challenges.”
-This is second grade, and we're requiring students to understand the themes in literature.
+In second grade, under the heading Key Ideas, students must “ask and answer questions such as who, what, where, when, why, and how to demonstrate understanding of key details in a text.”
+They must also retell stories, including those from diverse cultures, and determine their central message, moral, or theme, as well as describe how characters respond to major events and challenges.
+This is second grade, and we're requiring students to understand the themes in literature and analyze character development.

-Craft and Structure has to do with how a story is presented; students must “describe the overall structure of a story, including how the beginning introduces the story and how the ending concludes the action.”
-They must also analyze differing points of view of the characters, including how dialogue, dialect, and word choices affect these.
+Craft and Structure has to do with how a story is presented; second graders must “describe the overall structure of a story, including how the beginning introduces the story and how the ending concludes the action.”
+They must also analyze differing points of view among the characters, including how dialogue, dialect, and word choice affect them.

 Integration of Knowledge and Ideas means how students are processing the information they learn.
 This is tricky to assess because it requires us to look for evidence of how someone’s mind works.
 One way is to ask students to compare and contrast texts, a fairly high-level skill.
 Second graders must be able to do this for different versions of the same story, such as Cinderella stories written by different authors or shared from different cultures.

 So far, what we can see from Common Core is that young children are required to analyze the abstract nature of literature.
 Is every second grader capable of thinking abstractly?
-Perhaps.
-But not every second grader will be able to do it independently, which means a lot of adult interaction is required.
+Apparently some adults think so, but how many 7-year-olds do you know?
+Think about how they talk and how they view the world.
+Do any of them exhibit abstract reasoning?
+I suppose it helps if you have a grasp on what 'abstract reasoning' is, so here's an example:

-Under Range of Reading and Level of Text Complexity, second graders should be able to “read (independently) and comprehend stories and poetry in the 2-3 text complexity band proficiently.”
-2-3 means second and third grade.
-So Common Core, itself, advocates giving all students advanced reading material, with “scaffolding [help] as needed at the high end of the range.”
+To demonstrate grade-level Range of Reading and Level of Text Complexity, second graders must “read independently and comprehend stories and poetry in the 2-3 text complexity band proficiently.”
+2-3 means second and third grade, so Common Core does require giving all students advanced reading material, with “scaffolding [assistance] as needed at the high end of the range.”
+With one teacher in a classroom of 30 second graders, how much 'scaffolding' do you think happens, typically?
+Probably not a lot.
+Providing access to advanced material should be occurring in all our classrooms; requiring mastery of it to be considered a grade-level reader, however, is misleading.

 Look at the word choices (nervous, excellent, worried) and the sentence structure (…he almost poured milk into his orange juice instead of into his cereal bowl).
 Notice the figurative language (others look light, as if they are hanging in the air; tons of great bridge ideas).
 This is second grade material in its brevity only.
 Everything else about it screams advanced: advanced word choices, advanced sentences, advanced language concept.
 Is it wrong to require this of students?
-That depends on the level of importance we place on skill acquisition and how we handle non-acquisition.
-We’ll get back to that later.
+That depends on the importance we place on skill acquisition and how we handle non-acquisition.

 Demonstrate independence, • Build strong content knowledge, • Respond to the varying demands of audience, task, purpose, and discipline, • Comprehend as well as critique, • Value evidence, • Use technology and digital media strategically and capably, and Come to understand perspectives and cultures.